TK's Reviews

 Taste

 Have to add the pint photo, as this is Ballyshannon’s elusive pub (natch The Thatch).
-Only open on a rare Saturday night, or when the festivals are on.
+Only open on a third Saturday night, or when the festivals are on.
 It’s cared for by the son, who works in Dublin.
 Beautiful inside.
 Good pint when flowing.

 4